 Wednesday Morning Bible Study meets every Wednesday at 9.45 a.m.
 The group is studying “The Path” a book by Forward Movement that covers the complete bible in a six month period.
 Fellowship with coffee and cookies is an integral part of the group’s identity.
 It is a fun group and the discussions are lively.

 Coffee with Jesus

-Coffee with Jesus is a discussion of the Gospel of the Day using the Daily Discipleship developed by the Lutheran Church as a guide for discussion.
-It is led by Doris Martinez.
+Coffee with Jesus is a discussion of the Gospel of the Day using the reflection by the Episcopal Digital Network as a guide for discussion.
+It is led by Ron Joy.
 So come have a cup of coffee and join us for a very informal discussion of the day’s gospel.

 Fresh Expressions Ministry is led by Pioneer Ministers as part of the emerging church movement in the diocese.
 We are working to break out of the walls and take church to the people.
 Rebecca Massey from St John’s and Donna Davis from Good Samaritan are the group’s facilitators.